Invarion/invarion-docs/docs/rapid-online/automatic-save-in-rapid-online.md

 ---
 # Autosave

-Rapid Online/Rapid Path Online saves your work automatically.
+RapidPlan Online/RapidPath Online saves your work automatically.
 Changes pass through couple sages before they are saved.
 This is to prevent data loss in case of a crash.
 In this article we will explain how the autosave works.

 ## Autosave procedure